 Click on the links below to find out more information on the services I offer

-Assessments aimed at creating meaningful and purpose-driven interventions in order to support learners your child.
+Assessments for Grades 1 through 12 that are aimed at creating meaningful and purpose-driven interventions in order to better support your child.

-Career assessments tailored for high-school students interested in career guidance
+Career assessments tailored for Grade 11 and Matric students interested in career guidance.

 Frequently Asked Questions

 Have some questions in need of an answer?
-Scroll down to see some of our most frequently asked questions.
+Scroll down to see some of my most frequently asked questions.
 If you are still unclear about anything feel free to get in touch.
-Click here for our contact page.

 A full psycho-educational assessment will differ from student to student as it is tailored to address the unique concerns raised by you and your child.
 However it will always include a detailed examination of your child’s cognitive functioning, academic abilities pertaining to reading, writing and mathematics as well as emotional functioning, psycho-motor abilities and attention (particularly when ADHD symptoms are noted).
 Furthermore as an educational psychologist, I always look into a child’s executive functioning abilities as experience has shown me this is often at the root of many learning barriers.